Puyodead1/udemy-downloader/README.md

 # Description

 Simple program to download a Udemy course, has support for DRM videos but requires the user to aquire the decryption key (for legal reasons).<br>
-Current only Windows is supported but with some small modifications it should work on linux also (and maybe mac)
+Windows is the primary development OS, but I've made an effort to support linux also.

 # Requirements